isomerpages/pa-mgwanted/articles/learning/_posts/2020-09-01-shop-for-your-groceries-online.md

 - [sashasfinefoods.com](https://sashasfinefoods.com/){:target="_blank"}

 Learn from PA Trainer Chua Li Huay in our [Virtual CC video](https://www.facebook.com/721451948309789/videos/669740517154793/){:target="_blank"}, as she provides step-by-step instructions on how to shop and pay for your groceries online!

+Discover the convenience of online shopping with our free webinar <a href="https://www.onepa.gov.sg/class/details/c026803663" target="_blank" onclick="ga('b.send', 'event', 'Course Directory Links', 'Click-link','PA Sign Up - c026803663');">Shop for Your Groceries Online</a>.

+Explore a wide array of courses through our course directory [here](../../course-directory/lifelong-learning/#learnhowtodoonlinegroceryshoppingonlinewebinars).